 If you take a course during the Summer Intersession, the grade is not included in your overall average providing you have a total of 5.0 credits in both year one and year two.
 However, if Business 2257 is one of the courses that you take during Intersession, this grade will be included in your overall average since Business 2257 is a pre-requisite to apply to the HBA program.
 Your average would then be based on 11.0 credits (5.0 credits year 1, 5.0 credits year 2 and 1.0 credit Intersession).
 For a competitive application you should be enrolled in a full course load (5.0 credits each year).
 If you have taken a course during Intersession, it is still recommended that you are enrolled in a full course load the following school year.
 The Admission Committee carefully reviews the average that was maintained while in a full course load.
 This grade gives them a good indication if you will be able to handle the rigour of the Ivey HBA Program.
 If you apply to the HBA program after two years of university, all first year courses will be included in your average.
 You do not have the option to remove some grades from the overall average calculation.
 However, if you apply to the HBA program after your third year, your average is based on the 10.0 most recently completed courses.
 This would be the courses from your second and third year and none of your first year course grades would be included in your overall average (provided you have completed 10.0 credits during years 2 and 3).
 Your first year average would still be noted on your file but not calculated in the overall average.

 Students can study in any program at any university and be considered for admission to the HBA Program.
-Students typically apply for admission to the HBA Program after second year but can also apply after third or fourth year of university.
+Students typically apply for admission to the HBA Program during second year but can also apply during their third or fourth year of university.
 Please note, students in their third year or higher of a commerce program at another university are not eligible for the HBA Program.
 Grades from the most recently completed 10.0 university credits are included in an HBA admission average calculation.
 It is important to enroll in a full course load each year and follow the requirements of your current program.
 The Admission Committee reviews your grades, the level and difficulty of your course selection and the grade achieved in Business 2257 or the equivalent courses.
 To be eligible for admission to the HBA Program, Business 2257 (or equivalent) must be repeated if the final grade is less than 70.0%.
 A competitive overall average is 80% or higher based on your most recently completed 10.0 credits.
 It is important to remember that your leadership/extracurricular profile is equally as important as your academic achievements.

-To complete dual degrees, study in one of the faculties listed on this site for your first two years (with the exception of Law).
+To complete combined degrees, study in one of the faculties listed on this site for your first two years (with the exception of Law).
 While in your first year at Ivey (HBA 1), apply for one of the combined degree programs.
 If admitted, you will spend your fourth and fifth years of university studying a combination of business courses and required courses in your second degree area.
 In five years (with the exception of Law), you will have completed two degrees.

 An overall average calculation includes grades from all courses completed during the past two academic years – not on the ‘top’ 10.0 grades.